AlubJ/BactaTank-Classic/docs/index.md

 Welcome to the BactaTank Classic documentation.
 These docs contain a large collection of information and resources that are going to be very useful when using BactaTank Classic.
 Please read over as much as you can.

 ## Compatible Games
 This table outlines which games are compatible with BactaTank Classic.
-It includes "classic" era LEGO games developed by TT Games/Traveller's Tales, as well as some of their other games based on similar revisions of the engine.
+It includes "classic" era LEGO games developed by TtGames/Traveller's Tales, as well as some of their other games based on similar revisions of the engine.

 | Game                                        | Can be loaded | Can be edited |
 | ------------------------------------------- | ------------- | ------------- |